jmdcal/parse_oncall/README.md

 parse_oncall.rb
 ===============

 This script parses on-call calendars in iCal format, and generates corresponding Nagios timeperiods.
 Timeperiods are only generated for valid Nagios contacts, defined in 'contacts'.
-This works with static ics, as well as remote calendars like Zimbra or Google Calendar.
+This works with static ics files, as well as remote calendars like Zimbra or Google Calendar.

 The script assumes you have a template file containing other timeperiod information, and appends the on-call dates/times to individual's on_call timeperiod.
 Sample template is included.